 Just when winemakers in the Valley thought they could recover from Phylloxera, National Prohibition hit.
 From 1919 to 1933 wine sales were illegal, forcing most wineries to close.
 Only a few were able to survive by exploiting the loopholes—either by making wine for religious or medical use or by supplying unfermented grape juice to home winemakers.
 By the time Prohibition ended, there were just a few dozen wineries in the Napa Valley.

 Beringer Brothers Winery (now Beringer Vineyards) is the oldest continuously operating Napa winery, and one of the few that were able to stay open during Prohibition by producing sacramental wine.

 The wine industry in Napa Valley reopened for business in 1933, but the region wasn’t on the world wine map until 1976 when a few wines were submitted to what has been named the “Judgment of Paris” and WON!

 Napa Valley contains 16 sub-AVAs that delineate different terroirs within the region.
-The primary AVAs within the Napa Valley are the are nine that follow the course of the Napa River down the valley.
+The nine primary AVAs within the Napa Valley follow the course of the Napa River down the valley.
 They include, Calistoga, St. Helena, Rutherford, Oakville, Yountville, Stags Leap, Oak Knoll, Coombsville and Los Carneros.